Fake it ‘til you make it: Networking by Developing Your Inner Extrovert

 - Who is your audience?
 Potential colleagues, future bosses, and lay people.
 They will all require different levels of explanation

 - Where to start?
-Did they ask you what you do?
-To tell them about yourself?
+Did they ask you what you do and to tell them about yourself?
 What your future goals are?

 - What are you trying to convey?
 Do you want a job?
-To explain your research?
+Are you trying to explain your research?
 To gain a mentor?